jkarakun/AutomicDemoDMScripts/README.md

 ##### Set firewall rules to allow access. . . but not too much access
 RDP and SSH firewall rules only permit internal IP addresses from the newly created subnetwork by default.
 It is recommended that you add **ONLY** your personal IPV4 address(es) or a **VERY LIMITED** CIDR Block.
 (Ex: 192.168.1.1/32 gives access to only that IP address.
 192.168.1.1/24 gives access the range 192.168.1.1 - 192.168.1.255)
 1. Determine your IP by going to [What Is My IP Address](https://whatismyipaddress.com/).
 You will need the IPV4 address.
 2. Add this the "aemain-allow-rdp-???" and "aemain-allow-ssh-???" firewall rule. **Note:** A fully defined IP address needs to have /32 at the end of it.
-For more informaiton EX: 192.168.1.1/32

-8. Additional notes:
+- Additional notes:
    - To access the linux machines you will need to add an ssh key to the VM profile.
    - Passwords are the same as the default passwords for the master environment for now.

 ##### Add your GCP project credentials to Automic
 You will need to add your service account credentials to Automic so it can provision temporary VM's for deployments.
 To get your credentials:
 1. Go to [Create service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) on GCP.
 2. Select your **"Compute Engine default service account"**.
 3. Select **JSON** for the key type and click **Create**.